The Didactic Program

-Departmental Grand Rounds are held every Friday 7:00 a.m. -8:00 a.m. in the Memorial Herman Medical Plaza, suite 2850 located at 6400 Fannin (MHMP 2850) .
+Departmental Grand Rounds are held every Friday 7:00 a.m. -8:30 a.m. at the McGovern Medical School, 2.103 .
 Guest speakers are invited to give lectures on their field of expertise.
 Interesting clinical cases and reviews are also presented.
 Usually, the cases chosen for Grand Rounds are topics within the expertise of the guest speaker.
 Residents who are presenting cases should review the case and the presentation with faculty well in advance of the conference.
 It is a good practice for each resident to keep a list of any interesting patients they encounter; then when a case needs to be presented at any conference, this list will be a valuable resource.

 Resident Basic & Clinical Science Curriculum

 The curriculum is a series of lectures based on the Basic Science Curriculum and Clinical Curriculum as developed and adopted by the Association of Program Directors for Vascular Surgery (available online at www.vascularweb.org).
 This series of conference takes place in the conference room in MHMP 2850 every Thursday at 7:00 a.m. to 7:30 a.m., throughout the year.
 The entire course is repeated every 2 years.
 The purpose of this curriculum is to prepare the resident for an effective practice in vascular surgery, and to prepare the resident for the Board Examination in Vascular Surgery at the end of the training period.
 The topics are assigned at the beginning of the academic year.
 The assignment list is available from the Academic office.